AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_rn.md

 ### Join a chat group

-The logic of joining a chat group varies according to the GroupStyle setting when [creating the chat group](./agora_chat_group_rn?platform=React%20Native#create-a-chat-group):
+The logic of joining a chat group varies according to the GroupStyle setting you choose when [creating the chat group](./agora_chat_group_rn?platform=React%20Native#create-a-chat-group):

 - If the `GroupStyle` is set to `PublicOpenJoin`, all users can join the chat group without the consent from the chat group owner and admins.
 Once a user joins a chat group, all chat group members receive the `ChatGroupEventListener#onMemberJoined` callback;
 - If the `GroupStyle` is set to `PublicJoinNeedApproval`, users can send join requests to the chat group.
 The chat group owner and chat group admins receive the `ChatGroupEventListener#onRequestToJoinReceived` callback and choose whether to accept the join request:
-    - Once accepted, the user joins the chat group and receives the `ChatGroupEventListener#onRequestToJoinAccepted` callback, while all the other chat group members receive the `ChatGroupEventListener#onMemberJoined` callback;
+    - If the request is accepted, the user joins the chat group and receives the `ChatGroupEventListener#onRequestToJoinAccepted` callback, while all the other chat group members receive the `ChatGroupEventListener#onMemberJoined` callback.
-    - Once declined, the user receives the `ChatGroupEventListener#onRequestToJoinDeclined` callback.
+    - If the request is declined, the user receives the `ChatGroupEventListener#onRequestToJoinDeclined` callback.

-<div class="alert info">Users can only request to join public groups, whereas private groups do not allow for join requests.</div>
+<div class="alert info">Users can only request to join public groups; private groups do not allow join requests.</div>

 Users can refer to the following steps to join a chat group:

-1. Call `fetchPublicGroupsFromServer` to retrieve the list of public groups from the server and locate the ID of the chat group that you want to join.
+1. Call `fetchPublicGroupsFromServer` to retrieve the list of public groups from the server, and locate the ID of the chat group that you want to join.

 2. Call `requestToJoinPublicGroup` to pass in the chat group ID and request to join the specified chat group.